 - Metro Station Sainte-Anne.

 Love this?
-Explore the entire list of things to do in Rennes before you plan your trip.
+Explore the entire list of places to visit in Rennes before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Rennes and book an accommodation of your choice.